Summer films of 2001: Sequels, franchises, reboots, and more

 Sixteen films have advanced this far, with 11 of them either a sequel, would go on to have a sequel, a reboot or, if you're The Fast and the Furious, the start of an unexpected franchise that's going strong 20 years later.

-Sequels, franchises, and remakes had of course been around before 2001.
+Sequels, franchises, and remakes were around long before 2001.
 Aside from the horror film genre, and the Land Before Time movies, the world-building films were usually limited to trilogies and the occasional made-for-television offshoots.
 Three movies in a franchise and the story ended.

 Now?
 As long as the money continues to roll on, films in a franchise continue to be released, whether it's a continuation of stories with the same characters or new players in a the same cinematic world.